 Border crossing Laos Side (Thai-Lao Friendship Bridge 1):

-- Return temporary import permit for your vehicle (Green Colour) to the custom officer.
+- Return temporary import form for your vehicle (Green paper ) to the customs officer.

 Do I really need the letter from Embassy?

 Well, it depends!
-I’ve seen those using Thailand registered vehicle crossing into Laos without the need of providing such document(s) from embassy.
-This is because Thailand has land transport agreement with Laos as they’re neighboring country.
-If your vehicle is not Thai registered, you must get supporting documents from the embassies in advance to avoid any hassle at the border as this was required when I crossed into Laos by my motorcycle.
+I’ve seen those using Thailand registered vehicle crossing into Laos without the need of providing such document(s) from the embassy.
+This is because Thailand has a land transport agreement with Laos as they’re neighbouring country.
+If your vehicle is not Thai registered, you must get supporting documents from the Lao Embassy in your home country in advance to avoid any hassle at the border as this was required when I crossed into Laos by my motorcycle.

 How long can I ride in Laos?

-Do I need International Driving Permit (IDP) / License?
+Do I need an International Driving Permit (IDP) / License?